-In 1991, Woosnam reached the top of the Official World Golf Ranking, eventually spending a total of 50 weeks as World Number 1.
-In the same year, he emulated his British rivals, Sandy Lyle and Nick Faldo, by winning the Masters Tournament—the first person representing Wales to ever win a Major championship.
+Woosnam placed third in the 1986 Open Championship.
+In 1991, he reached the top of the Official World Golf Ranking, eventually spending a total of 50 weeks as World Number 1 (7 April 1991 – 21 March 1992).
+In the same year, he emulated his British rivals, Sandy Lyle and Nick Faldo, by winning the Masters Tournament; the first person representing Wales to ever win a major championship.